Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 Scope of the exemption#

-The JEIR exemption covers employer social security contributions for employees and executives assigned to R&D work.
-Eligible roles: researchers, R&D technicians, R&D project managers, intellectual property lawyers handling patent filings and technology transfer agreements, and executive directors who directly and predominantly work on R&D. The exemption applies to the employer share of contributions for sickness, maternity, disability, death, old-age, family allowances and work accident/occupational disease.
+The JEIR exemption covers employer contributions for employees and corporate officers assigned to R&D work.
+Eligible roles: researchers, R&D technicians, R&D project managers, intellectual property lawyers, staff in charge of pre-competitive testing, and corporate officers who directly and predominantly work on R&D. The exemption applies to the employer share of social security contributions (sickness, maternity, disability, death, old-age) and family allowance contributions.
+It is full and non-degressive, and runs until the last day of the seventh calendar year following the year of incorporation, for companies created no later than 31 December 2028.

 Stacking JEIR with the R&D Tax Credit (CIR), CII and Bpifrance tools#